DomenicoPatella/TFTMavLink/README.md

 			delay(10);

 ```
-Once the connection is established , the processore read the messages and store the informations on the appropriate structure
+Once the connection is established , the processore read the messages and store the informations to the appropriate structure

 ```c++
  // MAVLINK_MSG_ID_VFR_HUD